.avif)

 Yes!
 We are happy to provide referrals for other services to our customers.
 Over the years we've built relationships with great contractors across the valley in plumbing, HVAC, roofing, and more.
 Just reach out and we'll point you in the right direction.

-In the Phoenix metro area, most electrical panel upgrades fall between $1,800 and $3,500 for a standard 100-amp to 200-amp upgrade.
-If you need a full service upgrade that includes a new meter base, weatherhead, and panel, that range is typically $3,500 to $5,500 depending on the scope of work.
+In the Phoenix metro area, most electrical panel replacements fall between $5,200 and $6,500 for a standard 200-amp panel.
+If you need a full service replacement that includes a new all-in-one meter base and panel, that range is typically $6,400 to $8,750 depending on the scope of work.
 We wrote a full breakdown of panel upgrade costs in Arizona on our blog if you want the detailed numbers.
 Every home is different, so we always recommend getting a free estimate to know exactly what your situation requires.

-For a typical retrofit installation of six recessed LED lights in an existing room, most homeowners in the Phoenix valley can expect to pay somewhere between $800 and $1,500.
+For a typical installation of six recessed LED can lights in an existing room, most homeowners in the Phoenix valley can expect to pay somewhere between $1,050 and $1,750.
 That includes the fixtures, wiring, switches, and labor.
-The price can vary depending on how accessible your ceiling is, whether we need to run new circuits, and how many lights you want.
+The price can vary depending on how accessible your ceiling is, whether we need to add new switch locations, and how many lights you want.
 We have a detailed recessed lighting cost guide on our blog with more specifics for Arizona homeowners.

 There are a few clear signs.
 If your breakers trip frequently, if your lights flicker when large appliances kick on, if you still have a fuse box, or if your panel is more than 25 years old, it's worth having it looked at.
 Homes with 100-amp panels that are trying to run modern appliances, AC systems, and EV chargers are usually overdue for an upgrade.
 We also strongly recommend replacing any Federal Pacific or Zinsco branded panels, as these have well-documented safety issues.
 We offer free estimates and will give you an honest answer on whether you actually need the upgrade or not.
 Read more on our panel upgrades service page.